MicrosoftDocs/mesh-docs/mesh/overview.md

 * **Stay in Teams** - Available within the Microsoft Teams experience.
 Once your avatar is created, it is just a few clicks away.

 Avatars for Microsoft Teams are now available in public preview.
-More information about how to get access to Avatars and participate in Teams public preview is available here:  [Public preview in Microsoft Teams - Microsoft Teams](/microsoftteams/public-preview-doc-updates).
+More information about how to get access to Avatars and participate in Teams public preview is available here:  [Public preview in Microsoft Teams](/microsoftteams/public-preview-doc-updates).

 ## Next steps